Thermal springs and glacial lakes provide walkers with a wealth of options above and below the pines.

 What are the spa hotels like?“The spa hotels are not the same as British spa hotels,” Prue Mitchell, who travelled in 2019, points out.
 “Some of the staff at the smaller mountain hotels are not very well trained but compensate this with friendliness,” Alex qualifies.
 He’s been operating in the area for many years and hand-picked hotels that are locally-owned, family-run and prioritise, as he puts it, “the genuine mountain atmosphere of a cosy Rhodope household.”
 Many of these hotels become ski resorts in winter, which, considering all their charming timbering, is easy to imagine.

 “The town of Devin is the favourite spa resort of many Bulgarians,” Alex says.
 You’ll also find lovely hotels in Shiroka Laka, a particularly pretty mountain town.
 When the houses here were built, in the 17th century, the builders added secret rooms and cellars, where Christian communities could hide from the reigning Ottomans.

-If you'd like to chat about Walking combinations or need help finding a holiday to suit you we're very happy to help.
+If you'd like to chat about Bulgaria or need help finding a holiday to suit you we're very happy to help.

 When is the best time to go?

 The best time to walk in the Rhodope Mountains is from May to October.
 In May, as the snow melts, the waterfalls are at their fullest, and the meadows at their most colourful – look out for Haberlea rhodopensis, the delicate white and purple trumpets of the Orpheus flower, which is only found here.
 Temperatures are warm in June, a lovely time for walking.
 The mountains are at their busiest in the summer holidays, from July to August, but summer temperatures rarely go over 30°C, so it’s rarely too hot.
 In autumn, the deciduous forests turn autumn and temperatures cool off again, to 25°C in September, down to 18°C in October.

 More Bulgaria articles